Tolkien1987/viewCode_App/README.md

  This is an app build in Swift, with viewCode.
 It will have a loginScreen with Firebase integration for database.
  It will use Cocoapods for dependency and MVVM architecture design.

-I will bring some new features in the future to apply my new knowledgement.
- This project will be using a clean git history and best practices.
+ Also, this project will be using a clean git history and best practices.

  Pictures and demo will be provided in the future.